neurolibre/docs.neurolibre.org/source/SUBMIT.rst

 NeuroLibre offers generous data storage and caching to supercharge your preprint.
 If your executable content consumes input data, please read this section carefully.

 To download data, NeuroLibre looks for a `repo2data <https://github.com/SIMEXP/Repo2Data>`_ configuration file: ``data_requirement.json``.
-If this file points to a publicly available dataset, the data will be made available to the readers at the ``data`` folder during preprint runtime.
+This file needs to points to a publicly available dataset, so the data will can be made available to the readers. at the ``data`` folder during preprint runtime.

 .. seealso:: **Repo2data** can download data from several resources including OSF, datalad, zenodo or aws.
 For details, please visit `repo2data <https://github.com/SIMEXP/Repo2Data>`_, where you can
             also find the instructions to use ``repo2data`` on your local computer before requesting RoboNeuro preview service.